Skizzleman/Skizzleman/README.md

  sign straw

-dni if tcc or dsmp tbats it
+dni if tcc or dsmp fan tbats it